 Determine your Comfort Zone

 Irrespective of whether you invest in stocks, bonds or mutual funds, there is a certain amount of risk involved in all investments.
 This makes it imperative to understand the plan and process before you actually invest in them.
+Investor and financier Erik Gordon suggests taking the time to research stock and bond options before talking to your financial advisor.

 There are some investments wherein you may lose your principal amount along with expected profits.
 On the other hand, there are quite a few investments which provide you with a principal amount even though you have lost profits.